 LauraLynn is committed to protecting the environment and continues to proactively minimise its carbon footprint.
-This year marked the completion of a large scale sustainability project in collaboration with SEAI and SSE Airtricity, aimed at achieving energy savings across LauraLynn's campus.
-A generous donation from Microsoft facilitated the installation of photovoltaic solar panels, energy efficient radiators, LED lighting, insulation, and electric vehicle charging ports which aim to yield significant savings in energy costs.
-A 20% saving has already been realised month on month since installation in August 2019.
+In 2019 LauraLynn completed a large scale sustainability project in collaboration with SEAI and SSE Airtricity, aimed at achieving energy savings across the campus.
+This involved the installation of photovoltaic solar panels, energy efficient radiators, LED lighting, insulation, and electric vehicle charging ports which aim to yield significant savings in energy costs.
+The impact of these actions has resulted in significant savings of up to 15% on our electricity and gas bills in 2020.

 LauraLynn's partnership also continues with WEEE Ireland, the electrical and battery recycling scheme, on their 'small things matter campaign' encouraging households and schools across Ireland to recycle their e-waste.
+Also in 2020, as part of our Wellbeing at work programme, we launched a 'Go Green for LauraLynn' initiative involving the development of an environmental awareness section on our staff intranet, a talk from Voice Ireland on how to reduce food waste and how to encourage recycling in the home and work place.